-Madeleine Hodgson is an associate in our intellectual property team, assisting clients with creation, management, and enforcement of intellectual property assets in Canada and around the world.
+Madeleine Hodgson is an associate in our intellectual property team, assisting clients with creating, managing, and enforcing intellectual property assets in Canada and around the world.

 Ms. Hodgson advises clients on patent, trademark, copyright, industrial design, advertising, licensing, litigation, research and development, collaboration, and transactional matters.
 She assists clients in British Columbia Superior Court and Federal Court with respect to trademark, copyright, patent and confidential information disputes.
 She prepares and prosecutes domestic and trademark applications and manages international intellectual property trademark portfolios.
 Ms. Hodgson works with clients to develop intellectual property license and assignment agreements, confidentiality agreements, and development and collaboration agreements.